View the digital show138 pieces of artwork from over 70 students in 35 disciplines make up this year's show.

 Why should I participate?

-It’s easy to apply; you can add this exhibition to your résumé; thousands of people will see your work—more than 750,000 people visit Anschutz Library each year, and about 450,000 visit Watson annually.
+It’s easy to apply, you can add this exhibition to your résumé and thousands of people will see your work.
+Selected works may be submitted for judging by campus and community artists.

 Who runs this program?

-LibArt is organized by a committee whose membership includes KU Libraries staff and faculty with art and/or art history backgrounds.
+LibArt is organized by a committee whose membership includes KU Libraries staff and faculty with an interest in promoting student artwork.

-We will contact all applicants via e-mail within 10 days of the submission deadline.
+We will contact all applicants via email within 10 days of the April 7 submission deadline.

-Yes.
-The show will run from August through May, so we’ll be in touch to coordinate pick-up the following spring.
+Works accepted to the LibArt Exhibition will be displayed for the majority of a year.
+The show runs from August through May, so we’ll be in touch to coordinate pick-up of accepted work the following spring.